vatsalparikh/HackRuFall2018/README.md

 * `ll_zip5` = five-digit ZIP code
 * `ll_pls4` = four-digit extended portion of ZIP+4 code

+It is based on the [USPS postal addressing standards for delivery address lines](https://pe.usps.com/text/pub28/28c2_012.htm).
 Not all fields are required to be filled in (e.g. pa_pobx) in order for the mailing address to be considered complete.

 A field for country is not provided, as we are assuming all mailing addresses are located in the United States.